awsdocs/macie-user-guide/doc_source/macie-access-control.md

 }
 ```

-## Granting Read\-Only Access to Macie<a name="read-access"></a>
+## Granting Read\-Only Access to Macie Classic<a name="read-access"></a>

-For a user to view any data in the Macie console, they must be granted the required permissions\.
-To grant read\-only access, create a custom policy using the following policy document and attach it to a IAM user, group, or role\.
-This policy grants users permissions to only view information in the Macie console\.
+For a user to view any data in the Macie Classic console, they must be granted the required permissions\.
+To grant read\-only access, create a custom policy using the following policy document and attach it to an IAM user, group, or role\.
+This policy grants users permissions to only view information on the Macie Classic console\.

 ```
 {